Skip links

 The simple answer is yes.
 It is possible to have a normal delivery in IVF.
 Many people assume that IVF automatically means a C-section delivery, but that is not true.
 The mode of delivery in an IVF pregnancy is primarily determined by the same factors that influence delivery in naturally conceived pregnancies, such as the mother’s overall health, the baby’s growth and position, and the presence or absence of any pregnancy-related complications.

 If the mother is healthy, the baby is developing well, and there are no obstetric complications such as placenta previa, gestational diabetes, high blood pressure, or fetal distress, a normal vaginal delivery can certainly be considered and safely pursued.
+IVF pregnancy normal delivery is increasingly common with proper antenatal care and individualized birth planning.

 Medical Perspective: What doctors say about vaginal delivery after IVF.